nstbayless/mmagedit/README.md

 ### Placing Stage Elements

-Left-clicking, middle-clicking (or shift-clicking), and right-clicking all achieve different effects:
+Left-clicking, middle-clicking (or ctrl-clicking), shift-clicking, and right-clicking all achieve different effects:

 - Left Click: places a tile, tile patch, or object
 - Right Click: removes a tile, tile patch, or object
-- Middle Click / Shift Click: edits the mirror position (seam position).
+- Middle Click / Ctrl Click: edits the mirror position (seam position).
 Only available when a tile is selected, and never on hard mode.
+- Shift Click: drag to select a rectangle.

 ## Launching (Ubuntu)